jgrantbrown/charity_tracker/notes.md

 Charity Api to use
 https://api.data.charitynavigator.org/v2

 Basic concept schools run charity drives.
 Students choose a charity to raise funds for.
+This organizes the views for the school to see all charties raising money and total.
+Lists classroom index of students and charties.

 Models
 Charity
   has_many students

+Donation/Pledge

 users